ruo-mungai/My_studio/README.md

 It has a home page,services, photos and add photo.

 Home has the land view.
-Photo displays all the photos
+Photo displays all the photos in database
+Addphoto where

 Things you may want to cover: